conduktor/conduktor-docs/docs/guide/conduktor-in-production/automate/cli-automation.md

 Hash: 9911cbe9b956095ea29394fb1f7da95d39d0625f
 ````

-### Integrate Conduktor CLI with your CI/CD
+### CI/CD pipeline integration example

 Conduktor CLI can be easily integrated to a CI/CD pipeline.

-This example presents 2 pipelines:
+This example presents two pipelines:

 - The first one triggers on each new PR and launches the CLI using the `--dry-run` flag, generating a report confirming that the resources can be successfully created or modified.
 - The second one triggers on a push to the `main` branch, making the changes live.